AlooNDRaa/Verbum/README.md

 # Verbum - Chat

-It all starts with a Verbum, Our first chat project as a Somos Coders task.
+It all starts with a Verbum, Our first chat project as a SomosCoders task.

 ## Overview